Ask A California Divorce Attorney: What Should My Divorce Checklist Include?

 Making the decision to get a divorce is not easy, but once the decision has been made, there is often no going back.
 Coming to terms with the fact that a divorce is the only option is usually the hardest part for many, and once this hurdle is crossed, many feel as if a heavy burden has been lifted from their shoulders.

 With that being said, the divorce process in California is still a complicated and stressful affair.
 To help ease individuals into the divorce process, we have compiled a brief checklist of things you should take care of before the divorce is finalized.
-As always, if you need tailored legal advice, know that you can always contact the qualified family law attorneys at the Law Office of James P. White.
+As always, if you need tailored legal advice, know that you can always contact the qualified family law attorneys at the White Oak Law.
 For now, here’s a few things to include in your divorce checklist.

 Separate your Finances and Legal Affairs